ashraffyi/Data-Engineering-Capstone-Project/README.md

 -   CSV

 ### Step 2: Explore and Assess the Data
 All data set is very clean and null fields are still used a case to filter for example in UID_ISO_FIPS_LookUp_Table a null value in Admin2 field is to donate a state level details.
+Since we will be only looking at US data the following filters are needed:

+**UID_ISO_FIPS_LookUp_Table.csv**: Will

 ### Step 3: Define the Data Model
 ### Step 4: Run ETL to Model the Data